 Respect, tolerance and understanding for the beliefs of others are at the heart of our teaching of Religious Education.

+As a school, we follow the agreed syllabus across Kirklees and Calderdale.
+In Early Years, we look primarily at religious celebrations.
+We consider the similarities and differences between various celebrations and use non-fiction books to find out more information.
 In Key Stage 1 and 2 we begin to look in more detail at different religions and provide our children with opportunities to develop their spiritual, moral, social and cultural understanding.
 Our children develop the ability to ask significant and highly reflective questions about religion and demonstrate an excellent understanding of issues related to the nature, truth and value of religion.
 Whole school and Key Stage assemblies are also used as opportunities for us to think and reflect on different values and beliefs.